mridul037/mridul037/README.md

 **Quote of the hour:**

-What a computer is to me is it's the most remarkable tool that we have ever come up with.
-It's the equivalent of a bicycle for our minds.
+The general tendency is to over-design the second system, using all the ideas and frills that were cautiously sidetracked on the first one.

-~ Steve Jobs
+~ Fred Brooks
 <pre>

 </pre>